Learn how to make gumbo, with recipes and notes for making different types of gumbo, from Cajun style to Creole style, with many tips and techniques.

 Regardless of how you make your gumbo, it is difficult to say if there is any particular “right way” to make gumbo.
 If you visit Louisiana, you’ll encounter people arguing one way or another, but from chefs I met personally in Louisiana, the best way to make gumbo is “however your mama taught you.”

 Cajun vs Creole Gumbo

 There are two very basic differences between Cajun and Creole Gumbo.
-Cajun gumbo always starts with a roux base (of oil and flour) and does not include tomato.
+Modern Cajun gumbo typically starts with a roux base (of oil and flour) and does not include tomato.
 Creole gumbo may or may not start with a roux base (or either oil or butter and flour), and typically includes tomato.
 This is the simplest explanation.

 However!
 As with any culture, there is much more to the story.

 As a bit of background, the word “Cajun” is slang for “Acadian”, referring to the French settlers who populated the region.
 “Creole” originally referred to those born into the colonies, primarily French or Spanish.